utsm-uc-electrical/utsm_uc_electrical_2026-27/README.md

 # utsm_uc_electrical_2026-27
-Codebase for Electrical Division of the Urban Concept vehicle for 2026-2027, part of the University of Toronto Super mileage Design Team.
+The Electrical Division codebase for the 2026–2027 Urban Concept vehicle, developed as part of the University of Toronto Supermileage Design Team.